Look to the Future

 BMW Concept 4

-BMW describes the front end of the Concept 4 as the new face of the 4 Series with its vertical kidney grille flanked by large air intakes and slim headlights that slant back from the grille’s upper edges.
-Finished in Forbidden Red paint, the Concept 4 roofline flows into the trunk lid and the window opening is narrow to emphasize the bold fenders.
+BMW describes the front end of the Concept 4 as the new face of the 4 Series with its vertical kidney grille flanked by large air intakes, as well as slim headlights that slant back from the grille’s upper edges.
+Finished in Forbidden Red paint, the Concept 4 roofline flows into the trunk lid and the narrow greenhouse opening emphasizes the bold fenders.
 In BMW parlance, Vision is the name for a design that is looking farther into the future, but Concept is used when the design is close to production.
 Don’t be surprised if a new BMW 4 Series debuts soon — and that it looks a lot like the BMW Concept 4.

 BMW Garmisch — Pebble Beach Concours